-General collateral or GC is the range of assets that are accepted, at any particular moment, as collateral in the repo market by the majority of market intermediaries and at a very similar repo rate --- the GC repo rate.
-In other words, the repo market as a whole is indifferent between securities that are to be in the 'general collateral basket'.
-GC assets are high quality and liquid, but none is subject to exceptional specific demand.
-The GC repo rate should therefore be driven purely by the supply of and demand for cash (not by the supply of and demand for individual assets).
-As such, the GC repo rate should be closely correlated to other money market rates, although trading at a spread representing in the lower credit and liquidity risks in repo.
+General collateral or GC is the range of assets that are accepted as collateral by the majority of intermediaries in the repo market, at any particular moment at the same or a very similar repo rate --- the GC repo rate.
+In other words, the repo market as a whole is indifferent between general collateral securities.
+They are close substitutes for each other.
+GC assets are high quality and liquid, but none is subject to exceptional specific demand compared with very similar assets.
+The GC repo rate is therefore driven purely by the supply of and demand for cash (not by the supply of and demand for individual assets).
+In other words, GC repo can be said to be cash-driven.
+As such, the GC repo rate should be closely correlated to other money market rates, eg LIBOR, EURIBOR, etc, although trading at a spread representing the lower credit and liquidity risks in repo.

-In practice, there will be a narrow band of GC repo rates reflecting, for example, differences between repos in terms of their method of custody and settlement method (HIC repos pay higher rates) and whether there is an agreed right of substitution (in which case, there should be a higher rate).
+In practice, there will often be a narrow band of several repo rates for securities which all qualify as GC.
+The differences between these rates is due to operational features such as the method of custody and settlement ('hold-in-custody' or HIC repos pay higher rates) and whether there is an agreed right of substitution (in which case, there should also be a higher repo rate).
 The convention is to take the highest repo rate for comparable collateral as the GC repo rate.